Key Lime Cheesecake Bars

 - 1 cup granulated sugar

-- 4 tablespoons plain Greek yogurt may substitute with sour cream
+- 4 tablespoons sour cream room temperature; sub with plain Greek yogurt

 - 2 large eggs room temperature